Probing cosmic strings via gravitational-wave lensing: Mismodeling biases and identification of CS signatures.

-From Eq.~\eqref{eq:f_delta} one can define a characteristic timescale at which the GO term becomes dominant.
+By inspecting Eqs.~\eqref{eq:F-GTD} and \eqref{eq:f_delta}, one can define a critical value for the characteristic time delay, $t_{\Delta}$, at which the GO term begins to dominate over the diffraction term.
+We denote this critical value as $t_{\Delta}^{\mathrm{GO}}$.
 Using the time evolution of the GW frequency during the (adiabatic) inspiral phase of a compact binary coalescence \cite{maggiore-07},